Virginia Solar Panel Cost & Incentives

 Solar is a solid investment for Virginia homeowners, especially those in Dominion Energy territory with higher-than-average electricity bills.

-After payback, electricity from your system is essentially free for the remaining 10–15+ years.
-Long-term savings over 25 years typically exceed $25,000–$35,000 depending on rate increases and system production.
+After payback, electricity from your system is essentially free for the remaining 10 to 15+ years.
+Twenty-five-year savings typically run $25,000 to $35,000 depending on rate increases and system production.

 Net Metering in Virginia

-Dominion Energy Virginia: • Credits excess generation at the full retail rate • Monthly excess credits roll forward • Annual true-up occurs in April — remaining excess credits are typically zeroed out • Interconnection application is handled through Dominion's online portal • The aggregate net metering cap has been raised multiple times and is not currently a binding constraint for most residential customers
+Dominion Energy Virginia credits excess generation at the full retail rate.
+Monthly excess credits roll forward, and the annual true-up happens in April, when any remaining excess credits are typically zeroed out.
+Interconnection runs through Dominion's online portal.
+The aggregate net metering cap has been raised multiple times and isn't currently a binding constraint for most residential customers.

-Appalachian Power: • Also offers net metering for residential systems • Terms are set by SCC-approved tariffs • Customer base is smaller and more rural, with lower solar adoption
+Appalachian Power also offers net metering for residential systems, with terms set by SCC-approved tariffs.
+The customer base is smaller and more rural, and solar adoption is lower than in Dominion territory.

-Community solar: • Virginia's community solar program is expanding under the VCEA framework • Allows renters, condo owners, and homeowners with unsuitable roofs to subscribe to shared solar projects and receive bill credits • Dominion has been required to develop community solar capacity
+Community solar is expanding under the VCEA framework.
+The program lets renters, condo owners, and homeowners with unsuitable roofs subscribe to shared solar projects and receive bill credits.
+Dominion has been required to develop community solar capacity, and the subscription options have grown over time.

-Important: The SCC reviews net metering policies periodically.
-While the current full retail rate is favorable, future proceedings could adjust compensation.
-Homeowners should factor this possibility into long-term calculations, though Virginia's legislative support for clean energy provides more policy stability than some other states.
+The SCC reviews net metering policies periodically.
+The current full retail rate is favorable, but future proceedings could adjust compensation, especially as adoption grows.
+Virginia's legislative support for clean energy provides more policy stability than some other states, but you should still factor in the possibility of changes over a 25-year system life.

 Solar Tax Exemptions in Virginia

-Virginia's tax treatment of solar is uneven — it depends on your locality:
+Virginia's tax treatment of solar is uneven and depends on your locality.

-Property tax exemption: • Virginia Code allows localities to exempt solar energy equipment from local property taxes • Adoption varies by county and city — many populous jurisdictions (Fairfax County, Arlington, Virginia Beach) have adopted the exemption, but not all have • Check with your county commissioner of revenue to confirm whether the exemption applies in your jurisdiction
+Property tax exemption: Virginia Code allows localities to exempt solar energy equipment from local property taxes, but adoption varies by county and city.
+Many populous jurisdictions (Fairfax County, Arlington, Virginia Beach) have adopted the exemption; others haven't.
+Confirm with your county commissioner of revenue before assuming the exemption applies to your situation.

-The lack of a state tax credit means the financial case for solar rests on net metering savings, the property tax exemption (where available), and the long-term hedge against rising Dominion Energy rates.
-The federal ITC expiration in December 2025 has widened the gap between Virginia and states like South Carolina that have their own state credits.
+The lack of a state tax credit means the financial case for Virginia solar rests on net metering savings, the locality-level property tax exemption (where it exists), and the long-term hedge against rising Dominion Energy rates.
+The federal ITC expiration has widened the gap between Virginia and states like South Carolina that have their own state credits.

 Battery Storage Incentives in Virginia

 Virginia's VCEA includes an ambitious energy storage target: 2,700 MW by 2035 for Dominion Energy.
-Most of this is utility-scale, but the legislation signals long-term commitment to storage as part of the grid mix.
+Most of that capacity is utility-scale, but the legislation signals long-term commitment to storage as part of the grid mix.

-For residential customers, there is no Virginia-specific battery storage incentive.
-The federal battery ITC expired alongside the solar ITC in December 2025, so homeowners bear the full cost ($10,000–$15,000 installed).
+For residential customers, there's no Virginia-specific battery storage incentive.
+The federal battery ITC expired alongside the solar ITC in December 2025, so homeowners bear the full $10,000 to $15,000 installed cost.

-Practical reasons to consider storage in Virginia: • Hurricane and tropical storm exposure, particularly in Hampton Roads and the Virginia Beach area — multi-day outages happen • Northern Virginia's dense population and high summer temperatures can strain the grid during peak demand periods • Self-consumption optimization — if Virginia moves toward reduced net metering rates in the future, batteries would help preserve solar value
+Practical reasons to consider storage in Virginia.
+Hurricane and tropical storm exposure is real, particularly in Hampton Roads and the Virginia Beach area, where multi-day outages happen.
+Northern Virginia's dense population and hot summers strain the grid during peak demand periods, and outage exposure is a known issue in some neighborhoods.
+And if Virginia moves toward reduced net metering rates in future SCC proceedings, batteries help preserve solar value through self-consumption.

 Dominion Energy has explored "bring your own battery" pilot programs for grid support.
-If these programs expand, residential battery owners could receive annual payments for allowing their batteries to discharge during peak grid events.
+If those programs expand, residential battery owners could earn annual payments for allowing their batteries to discharge during peak grid events.

 Frequently Asked Questions About Solar in Virginia